 - USE only blade collars specified for your saw. - 11.
 NEVER use blades larger in diameter than 10 inches. - 12.
 NEVER apply lubricants to the blade when it is running. - ALWAYS check the blade for cracks or damage before operation.
 Replace a cracked or damaged blade immediately. - NEVER use blades recommended for operation at less than 4800 RPM. - 15.
 ALWAYS keep the blade guards in place and use at all times. - NEVER reach around the saw blade. - 17.
-MAKE SURE the blade is not contacting the workpiece before the switch is turned ON. - 18.
+MAKE SURE the blade is not contacting the workpiece before the switch is turned ON - 18.
 IMPORTANT: After completing the cut, release the trigger and wait for the blade to stop before returning the saw to the raised position. - 19.
 MAKE SURE the blade has come to a complete stop before removing or securing the workpiece, changing the workpiece angle or changing the angle of the blade. - NEVER cut metals or masonry products with this tool.
-This miter saw is designed for use on wood and wood-like products.
+This miter saw is designed for use on wood and wood-like products. - 21.
+DO NOT USE this saw to cut tree limbs or logs.

-- 21. NEVER cut small pieces.
-If the workpiece being cut would cause your hand or fingers to be within 7-1/2 in. of the saw blade the workpiece is too small. - 22.
-PROVIDE adequate support to the sides of the saw table for long work pieces. - 23.
-NEVER use the miter saw in an area with flammable liquids or gases. - 24.
+- 22. NEVER cut small pieces.
+If the workpiece being cut would cause your hand or fingers to be within 7-1/2 in. of the saw blade the workpiece is too small. - 23.
+PROVIDE adequate support to the sides of the saw table for long work pieces. - 24.
+NEVER use the miter saw in an area with flammable liquids or gases. - 25.
 NEVER use solvents to clean plastic parts.
-Solvents could possibly dissolve or otherwise damage the material. - 25.
-SHUT OFF the power before servicing or adjusting the tool. - 26.
-DISCONNECT the saw from the power source and clean the machine when finished using. - 27.
-MAKE SURE the work area is clean before leaving the machine. - 28.
+Solvents could possibly dissolve or otherwise damage the material. - 26.
+SHUT OFF the power before servicing or adjusting the tool. - 27.
+DISCONNECT the saw from the power source and clean the machine when finished using. - 28.
+MAKE SURE the work area is clean before leaving the machine. - 29.
 SHOULD any part of your miter saw be missing, damaged, or fail in any way, or any electrical component fail to perform properly, lock the switch and remove the plug from the power supply outlet.
-Replace missing, damaged, or failed parts before resuming operation. - 29.
-Because of the downward cutting motion, your safety requires that you stay very alert to keeping hands and fingers away from the path that the blade travels. - BE SURE all guards are in place and working.
+Replace missing, damaged, or failed parts before resuming operation. - 30.
+Because of the downward cutting motion, your safety requires that you stay very alert to keeping hands and fingers away from the path that the blade travels. - 31.
+BE SURE all guards are in place and working.
 If a guard seems slow to return to its normal position or "hangs-up", adjust or repair it